m2lines/m2lines.github.io/content/research/talks/_index.md

 ## Upcoming talks
 ---

-- *Ocean Science Meeting 2022* Talks and posters by team members (all times in EST):
-  * Feb 28th
-    *  **Aakash Sane** - *Parameterizing Vertical Turbulent Mixing Coefficients In The Ocean Surface Boundary Layer Using Neural Networks* (talk) at 9:00 AM - 10:00 AM  <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7577">Abstract</a>
-    *  **Brandon Reichl** - *A potential energy analysis of ocean surface mixed layers* (talk) at 10:00 AM - 11:00 AM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/2569">Abstract</a>
-    *  **Andrew Ross** - *Evaluating machine learning parameterizations of ocean subgrid forcing* (talk) at 11:30 AM - 12:30 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/6122">Abstract</a>
-    *  **Dhruv Balwada and collaborators** - *Direct observational estimate of the dual kinetic energy cascade and its seasonality at the surface ocean from surface drifters* (talk) at 2:30 PM - 3:30 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/5462">Abstract</a>
-  * Mar 1st
-    * **Lorenzo Zampieri** - *A machine learning correction model for the warm bias over Arctic sea ice in atmospheric reanalyses* (talk) at 10:00 AM - 11:00 AM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/5116">Abstract</a>
-    * **Dhruv Balwada** - *Tracer Ventilation, Stirring, and Variability in the Antarctic Circumpolar Current* (talk) at 10:00 AM - 11:00 AM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7250">Abstract</a>
-  * Mar 3rd
-     * **Mitch Bushuk** - *Mechanisms of Regional Arctic Sea Ice Predictability in Dynamical Seasonal Forecast Systems* (talk) at 11:30 AM - 12:30 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7840">Abstract</a>
-     * **Ryan Abernathey** - *OpenOceanCloud: A New Approach to Ocean Data and Computing* (innovative) at 2:30 PM - 4:30 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7164">Abstract</a>
-    * **Alistair Adcroft** - *NeverWorld2 model and dataset for studying mesoscale turbulence* (poster) at 7:00 PM - 9:00 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7110">Abstract</a>
-    * **Brandon Reichl** - *Contribution of upper-ocean mixing to equatorial thermocline and circulation biases in GFDL’s Fourth Generation Climate Models*  (poster) at 9:00 PM - 11:00 PM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/2570">Abstract</a>

-  * Mar 4th
-    * **Laure Zanna** - *Online implementation of Machine Learning Eddy Parameterizations in a Hierarchy of Ocean Models* (talk) at 10:00 AM - 11:00 AM <a class="button button-inline" href="https://osm2022.secure-platform.com/a/gallery/rounds/3/details/7573">Abstract</a>

 - **Pierre Gentine** - The Artificial Intelligence for Good Group -  *Can Artificial Intelligence Help Us Better Project Climate Change?* on March 9th <a class="button button-inline" href="https://www.meetup.com/new-york-artificial-intelligence-for-good-meetup-group/events/283244412/">Register</a>